Choosing Between Implants and Dentures

 Dental implants are a modern treatment for replacing missing teeth.
 This treatment uses small titanium posts that are implanted into your jawbone to support ceramic crowns.
 Implanting the posts involves a surgical procedure.
 As you heal from surgery, your bone fuses to the posts, stabilizing them within your jaw.
 They become strong supports that hold your crowns securely in place.
 Dental implants are very versatile.
 They can replace a single missing tooth, or they can be used to replace an entire arch of missing teeth.
 This treatment has several significant advantages over traditional treatments.
 They are more natural in appearance and much more comfortable.

 When the implants integrate properly, they are strong, stable and secure.
 Your crowns will not move or slip out of place.
 They are much easier to care for.
-One of the greatest advantages of dental implants, however, is that they are designed to be a long-term, even permanent, solution.
+One of the greatest advantages of Dental Implants, however, is that they are designed to be a long-term, even permanent, solution.
 However, the process of getting implants is more involved, requiring surgery and a recovery period.
 Implants can also be more expensive.
 If you are missing teeth, replacing them as soon as possible is crucial.
-For more information, and to learn which option is right for you, call Neil Starr, DDS, PC today at (202) 897-0015.
+For more information, and to learn which option is right for you, call Neil Starr, DDS, PC today at (202) 293-7177.